-The cafeteria and outside picnic tables (weather permitting) are the only areas where students may have food or drinks.
-No food or drinks, including water without written permission, may be taken anywhere else in the building or kept open in a student's locker.
+The cafeteria and outside picnic tables (weather permitting) are the only areas where students may have food or drinks, other than water.
+No food or drinks, excluding water in a clear container, may be taken anywhere else in the building or kept open in a student's locker.
 A fine of \$5.00 per offense must be paid within one week.
 In the cafeteria and snack area, students are expected to observe proper social behavior and are to leave these areas in order.
-During lunch periods, students should remain in the cafeteria or the auditorium until the bell rings for change of class.
+During lunch periods, students should remain in the cafeteria when eating (or the auditorium when finished) until the bell rings for change of class.
 Students may access the restrooms or the Bambootique but must not loiter in the hallways or foyer.
 Each student is expected to leave the table and surrounding floor clean and tidy.
 Lunch bags, paper cups, juice boxes and other debris must be placed in the proper receptacles when students finish eating, and tables should be wiped clean and chairs pushed in under the tables.